-Bear in mind that sales and marketing is all about convincing your customers that your product, brand or service is the best for them.
+Bear in mind that sales and marketing research paper sample is all about convincing your customers that your product, brand or service is the best for them.
 So, speak to as many clients as you can – both those who you’ve won over, and those who’ve said, ‘no thank you’.
 Most people will be more than happy to provide you with further information on why they signed up, or why they didn’t.

 #2.
 Keep Track of Your Progress: